 Lucy reached out, aware her fingers were trembling, sweaty fingers slowly turning the itchy fabric over.

 The Eye.
-The same Eye that seemed to have burned into her mind in Professor Bob's office, the one that her mother wore proudly stitched above her right breast, smiling out at her sincerely.
+The same Eye that seemed to have burned into her mind in Professor Bob's office, the one that her mother wore proudly stitched above her right breast, smiling out at her sincerely from the glossy photograph.

 "The Eye."
-Lucy whispered disbelieving, eyes concreted on the small badge.
+Lucy whispered disbelieving, eyes stuck on the small badge.

-Master Makarov stirred, obviously slightly surprised she recognized it but also the easy with expectancy, he planted his firm chin in his folded hands, watching her cautiously.
+Master Makarov stirred, he'd expected, he planted his firm chin in his folded hands, watching her cautiously.

 "Yes.
 So you know what it is then?"
 He asked.